Frequently Asked Questions

 There are a range of different species of fish caught in the Passage.
 The main species are summer & winter Whiting, Bream, Flathead, Snapper, Parrot, Mangrove Jack, Moses Perch, Tailor, Pike, Tusk Fish, Soul, Flounder, Jewfish, and shovel nose sharks.
 Mud crabs and sand crabs are also readily caught.

 Pelagics such as Mac Tuna, Northern Bluefin Tuna, as well as school & Spotted Mackerel are commonly caught in Moreton Bay.

 Can I Bring my Dog?

-No you are not allowed to have domestic animals in the Marine Park or surrounding National Parks and are not allowed on board the vessel due to health & safety regulations.
+No, you are not allowed to have domestic animals in the Marine Park or surrounding National Parks and are not allowed on board the vessel due to health & safety regulations.

 Fuel & Water on the Houseboat

 When you collect your vessel all fuel & fresh water will be provided before you start your holiday.
 Fuel is charged at $30 per running hour.
 There is a fuel metre on the boat and will be calculated when you return.
-The fuel for the dinghy is supplied by the kiosk & 1 tank of fuel is included in the hire price.
-The fuel for the generated is also included in the hire price.
+The fuel for the tender is supplied by the kiosk & 1 tank of fuel is included in the hire price.
+The fuel for the generator is also included in the hire price.